-Mass timber construction is permitted in moderate to very high fire severity zones with the provision required to have a certain percentage of gypsum-covered surfaces.111 As indicated below, the testing.
+Mass timber construction is permitted in moderate to very high fire severity zones with the provision that exterior cladding provides increased safety during a fire.
+In addition, taller buildings are required to have a certain percentage of gypsum-covered surfaces.
+As indicated below, the satisfactory performance of mass timber during a fire has been established through research and testing.